Madge Bellamy

 Madge Bellamy (born Margaret Derden Philpott; June 30, 1899 – January 24, 1990) was an American stage and film actress.
 She was a popular leading lady in the 1920s and early 1930s.
-Her career declined in the sound era and ended following a romantic scandal in the 1940s.
+Bellamy's career declined in the sound era and ended following a romantic scandal in the 1940s.

 Early life

 Margaret Derden Philpott was born in Hillsboro, Texas on June 30, 1899 to William Bledsoe and Annie Margaret Derden Philpott.
-Bellamy was raised in San Antonio, Texas until she was 6 years old, and the family later moved to Brownwood, Texas, where her father worked as an English professor at Texas A&M University.
+Bellamy was raised in San Antonio, Texas until she was six years old, and the family later moved to Brownwood, Texas, where her father worked as an English professor at Texas A&M.

-As a child, she took dancing lessons and soon began to aspire to become a stage performer.
-She made her stage debut dancing in a local production of Aida, at the age of 9.
+As a child, Bellamy took dancing lessons and soon aspired to become a stage performer.
+She made her stage debut dancing in a local production of Aida, at the age of nine.

 The Philpotts later moved to Denver, Colorado.
 Madge met and married Carlos Bellamy in Colorado, but they divorced when she decided to leave Colorado to pursue her acting career.
 In her autobiography, she later claimed that her agent suggested the name, possibly to avoid the scandal of divorce.

 Career

 Early years

 Shortly before she was to graduate from high school, Bellamy left home for New York City.
 She soon began working as a dancer on Broadway.
-After appearing in the chorus of The Love Mill (1917), she decided to try acting.
-In 1918, she appeared in a touring production of Pollyanna for which she received good reviews.
-Her big break came 1919 when she replaced Helen Hayes in the Broadway production of Dear Brutus opposite William Gillette, in 1918.
+After appearing in the chorus of The Love Mill (1917), Bellamy decided to try acting.
+In 1918, she appeared in a touring production of Pollyanna, for which she received good reviews.
+Bellamy's big break came when she replaced Helen Hayes in the Broadway production of Dear Brutus opposite William Gillette, in 1918.
 Bellamy also appeared in the touring production of Dear Brutus.
 While appearing in Dear Brutus, Bellamy was cast in a supporting role in her first film The Riddle: Woman (1920), starring Geraldine Farrar.

-After the tour of Dear Brutus ended, she joined a stock company in Washington D.C. where she appeared in Peg o' My Heart.
+After the tour of Dear Brutus ended, Bellamy joined a stock company in Washington D.C., where she appeared in Peg o' My Heart.
 While a member of the company, Bellamy shot a screen test for director Thomas H. Ince.
 In November 1920, she signed a three-year contract with Ince's newly formed Triangle Film Corporation.
-Her first film for Triangle was 1921's The Cup of Life, starring Hobart Bosworth.
+Bellamy's first film for Triangle was 1921's The Cup of Life, starring Hobart Bosworth.